kimisak/kimquizak/README.md

 ## Notes
 - No secrets or API keys are required; everything runs client-side.
 - Images are kept in `localStorage`; large images may bloat storage limits—prefer smaller uploads.
+- Built by Codex as the developer, with a human acting as product owner and QA lead.